ministryofjustice/security-guidance/docs/remote-working.md

 Some locations, such as hotels, coffee shops, or public transport, offer 'public' wifi or internet access.

 The services are usually offered for free.
-They only require you to agree to some terms of service.
+They only need you to agree to some terms of service.

-While apparently convenient, these services have a number of serious problems:
+While apparently convenient, these services have some serious problems:

 -   They have no security appropriate for protecting MoJ information.
--   There is no guarantee that any information transmitted through them is kept private or confidential.
+-   There is no guarantee about keeping information transmitted through them private or confidential.
--   They are usually shared, which means that performance can often be very slow and unreliable.
+-   They are usually shared.
+This means that performance can often be very slow and unreliable.

-For this reason, you **SHOULD NOT** use public wifi or internet services for MoJ business.
+For these reasons, you **SHOULD NOT** use public wifi or internet services for MoJ business.
 You **SHOULD** avoid connecting MoJ equipment to public wifi or internet services.

-If you need network access, but cannot connect to an MoJ network, you **SHOULD** use a network hotspot provided on your MoJ-issued mobile device.
+If you need network access, but cannot connect to an MoJ network, you **SHOULD** use an MoJ hotspot.
+This is usually provided on your MoJ-issued mobile device.

-If it is essential that you use a public wifi or internet service with your MoJ equipment, then you **SHALL** use an MoJ-issued VPN.
-This means that before doing any work on your MoJ equipment, you **SHALL** check and ensure that the MoJ-issued VPN is operational and functioning correctly.
+If you need to use a public wifi or internet service with your MoJ equipment, then you **SHALL** use an MoJ-issued VPN.
+Before doing any work, check that the MoJ-issued VPN is working correctly.

 ## Using your own equipment